-"The great end of life is not knowled but action."
+"The great end of life is not knowledge but action."

--

-=

-=

 2. Four or five ways to get myself out of the limiting associations:

-2. Four of five ways to get mysen out of the minting associations.

--

-=

 In this session, you learned what people really want in life is to change one of two things: either the way they feel about something (e.g., to move from being frustrated to confident, from sad to happy, from depressed to emotionally strong) or they want to change a behavior (e.g., to stop smoking or drinking, to start taking massive action, to exercise and enjoy it, to follow through on their commitments).
 But the only reason we want to change our behaviors is we're hoping that if we lose that weight, stop procrastinating, take that action, we'll feel good.
 Everything human beings do is merely an attempt to change the way they feel, to "change state."